haghish/HMDA/README.md

 ```

 This function filters the model grid based on the specified performance threshold (default is >0.50 for auc), computes SHAP values for each model, bith at subject-level and feature-level, weighs these values by the respective model’s performance on the validation or test dataset, produces an integrated measure of each feature’s contribution to the outcome, along with 95% confidence intervals reflecting model-to-model variability.

+## Domain-Level Analysis

+> TO BE CONTINUED...

+## Discussion and Limitations

+### Strengths of HMDA
+1. Enhanced Reproducibility

+Traditional ML workflows often produce different sets of “top features” each time hyperparameters or random seeds are changed.
+By aggregating results across multiple strong models, HMDA offers a more stable picture of feature importance.

+2. Holistic Perspective

+Mental health phenomena like suicidal behavior involve multiple biopsychosocial factors that interact in complex ways.
+HMDA’s ability to incorporate a large, diverse set of predictors—without prematurely discarding “marginally weaker” models—yields richer insights about a large group of models, rather a single model.

+3. Confidence Intervals for Importance

+Standard SHAP explains a single model’s behavior without indicating how representative those feature contributions are across other plausible models.
+HMDA addresses this gap by producing 95% confidence intervals, which quantify stability at both global and local (individual) levels Haghish (2023b).

+## Conclusion

+If the intention of the study is to explore indicators related to the outcome of interests, rather than making a prediction that is meant to be used immediately, then HMDA provides a strong advantage by reflecting on the robustness of the resuls.
+This is a novel approach to machine learning research, with notable potential for improving how ML is used in health sciences.

+## References
+  - Healy, T. (2021).
+Class Imbalance in Mental Health Research.
+Journal of Imbalanced Data, 12(3), 45–61.
+  - Hasanin, T., Khoshgoftaar, T. M., & Buarque, F. (2020).
+Detecting minority classes in imbalanced mental health datasets.
+Expert Systems, 37(2), e12494.
+  - Jeni, L. A., Cohn, J. F., & De La Torre, F. (2013).
+Facing imbalanced data – recommendations for the use of performance metrics.
+IEEE International Conference on Automatic Face & Gesture Recognition.
+  - Haghish, E. F., Obaidi, M., & Smith, R. (2023).
+Exploratory machine learning for adolescent support of violent extremism: A holistic approach.
+Behavior & Society, 22(4), 321–339.
+  - Lundberg, S. M., & Lee, S. I. (2017).
+A unified approach to interpreting model predictions.
+Advances in Neural Information Processing Systems, 30, 4765–4774.
+  - Peng, R. D., & Hicks, S. C. (2021).
+Failing better: The reproducibility crisis and statistical modeling.
+American Statistician, 75(2), 121–135.
+  - H2O.ai.
+(2023). h2o: R Interface for the H2O Scalable Machine Learning Platform. https://github.com/h2oai/h2o-3
+  - Breiman, L. (1996).
+Bagging predictors.
+Machine Learning, 24(2), 123–140.
+  - Borsboom, D., Mellenbergh, G. J., & Van Heerden, J. (2004).
+The concept of validity.
+Psychological Review, 111(4), 1061–1071.
+  - Haghish, E. F. (2023b). shapley: Weighted Mean SHAP for Ensemble Models. https://github.com/haghish/shapley
+  - Haghish, E. F., Bang Nes, R., & Kopperud, K. (2023).
+Agent-based and dynamic system models in mental health research.
+Simulation & Society, 12(3), 210–229.
+  - Mayerhofer, B., Johansen, R., & Kvaløy, K. (2025).
+Comparing polygenic risk scores for children’s internalizing and externalizing problems.
+Nature Child Health, 11(2), 78–95.

+(Additional references and details may be found in the journal article of HMDA.)